 – Cary Joji Fukunaga / GQ magazine, August 2018

 More pertinently for today’s cinema, Fukunaga is also the first Bond director from the Netflix era of streaming.
 He’s often pinned as the director of the first original Netflix-funded feature film.
 His 2015 Beasts of No Nation became one of the initial and original features that Netflix ventured into funding and showcasing (with a confident move to double the original budget and make less demands on Fukunaga).
-That path – and gamble – of original feature content that was so bolstered by the early likes of Beasts of No Nation sees directors such as Alfonso Cuaron, Martin Scorsese and the Coen Brothers now poised to bring their newest feature work direct to Netflix.
+That path – and gamble – of original feature content that was so bolstered by the early likes of Beasts of No Nation sees directors such as Alfonso Cuaron, Martin Scorsese and the Coen Brothers bringing their newest feature work direct to Netflix.
 The same will not happen with Bond 25.
 007 is too much of a cinematic beast of many nations for that, and rightly so.
 But Fukunaga does mark the first 007 director from a new era of film consumption and exhibition.
 As well as co-creating The Alienist (2018), the director’s latest for Netflix is the stylish sci-fi opus, Maniac.
 Starring Emma Stone, Jonah Hill and Sally Field, the ten-part Maniac directed by Fukunaga is now streaming.
 If the markedly prime-hued and almost Gilliam/Black Mirror stylings of Maniac alone are anything to go by, Fukunaga’s Bond 25 could well feel, move and operate as a very contemporary, stylised and potentially wild movie.
 And the best Bond movies are always fiercely of-the-moment and a bit off-centre.
 Not just in the tech, fashions and politics.
 But the sense of movement, improvised visuals, cuts, palette and pace.
 If Bond films are set five minutes into the future, then maybe this new director is the one to turn forward the clock.

 No doubt some column-space fillers, internet sheep and purists will hate down upon Fukunaga’s American heritage and question his validity for directing one of Britain’s most famous literary sons and cinematic exports.
 Well, not only have the cinematic fortunes of James Bond 007 have been successfully maintained for nearly sixty years by an American family with international roots, savvy and business acumen.
 But also, countless Americans and non-Brits have brilliantly designed, written, photographed, composed, lit, dressed, produced, edited and marketed Bond movies since 1962’s Dr. No. Besides, America has been long absent from a Bond movie.